Tuesday, March 31, 2015

 We rested on the sofa watching TV.

-The remainder of the time we were the boys put up a tent and they all slept outside.
+There was a time when the boys put up a tent and slept outside.

 Have fun at Wild Adventures Theme Park